kohlhofer/Crossings/chapters/chapter-06.md

 Eli slides the untouched glass toward him, liquid sloshing.
 He shakes his head.
 She shrugs, pulls it back, drinks it herself in two quick swallows.
 "Waste nothing," she says, wiping her mouth with the back of her hand.
 The words carry an edge.

-Another glass appears, pushed his way without comment.
+Harlan, noticing the empty glasses, pushes another his way without comment.
 He drinks again, the burn settling in his chest.
 The room grows warmer, or perhaps the alcohol makes it seem so.
 Conversations resume, quiet and broken.

-A woman enters, her coat soaked through, her shoes squelching on the floor.
+A woman enters.
 She looks around, finds no welcome, and leaves again.
 The door slams behind her, shaking the windows.
 Harlan mutters something about keeping the damp out, then returns to his bottle.

 He watches it all, saying nothing.
 The room is full of people who have nowhere else to go, nothing else to do.
-They drink because it helps, or because it doesn't matter, or because the alternative is worse.
+They drink because it helps, or because it doesn't matter.

 Time passes.
 The glasses multiply, empty and forgotten.
 Lila's humming grows louder, more discordant.
 Amos continues his muttered conversation with the floor.
 The man by the door returns to his weeping.
 Others come and go, faces blurred by alcohol and shadow.